10 Recycling Mistakes You Make and How to Stop

 In the words of all grade 5 teachers: "the best mistakes are the ones we learn from".
-Chances are you care a bit more about sustainability, green cleaning and healthy living then the average Joe (or Josephine) by coming to this blog, and our residential teaming cleans are going to let you in on a few mistakes you may make when helping the environment.
+Chances are you care a bit more about sustainability, green cleaning and healthy living then the average Joe (or Josephine) by coming to this blog, and our residential cleaning teams are going to let you in on a few recycling mistakes you may make when helping the environment.

 We all love a little take out here and there.
 But one thing that you need to be aware of is the paper containers cannot be recycled if food soaks in, as the grease contaminates the paper.
 Good news though, depending on where you are, some of these containers can be disposed of as organic waste.